 Most often called wild strawberries, or the woodland strawberry.
 The alpine strawberry, or European strawberry, also called "fraise des bois," is a perennial herbaceous plant that grows naturally throughout much of North America, and is a favourite of naturalists everywhere.

 Strawberries are hardy perennials, but the plants become less robust after about three years.
-Start your strawberries from seed, and then propagate by cuttings and runners.
-Follow along with this handy How to Grow Strawberries from Seeds guide and grow some sweetness.!
+Start strawberry plants from seed, and then propagate by cuttings and runners.
+Continue reading below for some pro tips on how to grow strawberries from seeds.

 Season & Zone